 Patients with a long history

-of diabetes may experience change to their feet such as limited joint mobility,
+of diabetes may experience changes to their feet, such as limited joint mobility,

 foot deformities and foot ulcers.
 For example, diabetes-induced atrophy of the

 small muscles in the foot can cause a hammertoe deformity with subsequent

 increased pressure points on the toe.
 The resulting constant pressure on the toes

 makes them susceptible to ulcers.

 Foot deformities can also be the result of Charcot neurothropathy.
 Charcot foot deformity typically occurs in patients living with diabetes and neuropathy.
 The first symptoms of Charcot foot include a warm, red and swollen foot that is sometimes painful.
 As the condition progresses, the bones and joints in the foot microfracture and collapse, resulting in a foot that is abnormally shaped.